ahmedihabb2/MangaCC/README.md

 - switch and if statements handling (Anwar)

-- Handle arguments with null values
+- Handle arguments with null values and check types of operands with boolean operations